 Regulation XXX, implemented in the U.S. for various types of life insurance business, significantly increased the level of reserves that U.S. life insurance and life reinsurance companies must hold on their statutory financial statements for various types of life insurance business, primarily certain level premium term life products.
 The reserve levels required under Regulation XXX are normally in excess of reserves required under GAAP.
 In situations where primary insurers have reinsured business to reinsurers that are unlicensed and unaccredited in the U.S., the reinsurer must provide collateral equal to its reinsurance reserves in order for the ceding company to receive statutory financial statement credit.
-Reinsurers have historically utilized letters of credit for the benefit of the ceding company, or have placed assets in trust for the benefit of the ceding company, or have used other structures as the primary forms of collateral.
+Reinsurers have historically utilized letters of credit for the benefit of the ceding company, or have used other structures as the primary forms of collateral.

 RGA Reinsurance is the primary subsidiary of the Company subject to Regulation XXX.
-In order to manage the effect of Regulation XXX on its statutory financial statements, RGA Reinsurance has retroceded a majority of Regulation XXX reserves to unaffiliated and affiliated unlicensed reinsurers and special purpose reinsurers, or captives.
+In order to manage the effect of Regulation XXX on its statutory financial statements, RGA Reinsurance has retroceded a majority of Regulation XXX reserves to unaffiliated unlicensed reinsurers and special purpose reinsurers, or captives.
 RGA Reinsurance's statutory capital may be significantly reduced if the unaffiliated or affiliated reinsurer is unable to provide the required collateral to support RGA Reinsurance's statutory reserve credits and RGA Reinsurance cannot find an alternative source for the collateral.
-In 2012 the National Association of Insurance Commissioners began a study of the uses life insurers make of special purpose vehicles.
-While this study continues, it is possible that in the future there may be some limitations on RGA Re's ability to use special purpose vehicles to finance Regulation XXX reserves.
+In 2012, the NAIC began a study of the uses life insurers make of special purpose reinsurers.
+While this study continues, it is possible that in the future there may be some limitations on RGA Reinsurance's ability to use special purpose vehicles to finance Regulation XXX reserves.
 Such limitations could cause the Company to utilize alternative financing methods.

 RGA Reinsurance, Parkway Re, Rockwood Re, Castlewood Re and RCM prepare statutory financial statements in conformity with accounting practices prescribed or permitted by the State of Missouri.
 Timberlake Re prepares statutory financial statements in conformity with accounting practices prescribed or permitted by the State of South Carolina.
 Both states require domestic insurance companies to prepare their statutory financial statements in accordance with the NAIC Accounting Practices and Procedures manual subject to any deviations permitted by each state's insurance commissioner.
-The Company's non-U.S. subsidiaries are subject to the regulations and reporting requirements of their respective countries of domicile.
-In the future, a convergence between U.S. reporting standards and International Financial Reporting Standards may occur, which may affect the presentation of the Company's financial statements.
+The Company's non-U.S.

+subsidiaries are subject to the regulations and reporting requirements of their respective countries of domicile.
+In the future, a convergence between U.S. reporting standards and International Financial Reporting Standards ("IFRS") or the replacement of one or more individual U.S. reporting standards with individual IFRS may occur, which may affect the presentation of the Company's consolidated financial statements.